How to Make Pumpkin Puree in the Instant Pot or Oven

 homemade plant based pumpkin pie

-Make incredible plant based recipes like this with a free 10-day trial to Plant Fueled Life.
+Make incredible plant-based recipes like this with a free 10-day trial to Clean Food Dirty Girl.

 Common questions about homemade pumpkin puree